 A caregiver is someone who provides care for a person.
-This handout describes the strain this role can have on your mental health.
+This handout describes the strain this role can have on their mental health.

 Caregiver role strain is when caregivers find it hard to perform their roles or feel stressed because of: